Welcome to today's edition of the Rush 24-7 podcast.

 That's like saying we do.

-And frankly, I don't think I deserve higher taxes, and I don't deserve to be placed at greater threat from terrorism by cutting and running from a rock or anywhere else in the war on terror.
+And I don't deserve to be placed at greater threat from terrorism by cutting and running from Iraq or anywhere else in the war on terror.

-I I frankly, I don't think your children or grandchildren deserve to lose to the kind of people who are telling us what they will do to this country and with the power if they win.
+Frankly, I don't think your children or grandchildren deserve to lose to the kind of people who are telling us what they will do to this country and with the power if they win.

-So I I don't I d don't understand this this mentality uh at all.
+So don't understand this mentality at all.

-It's all about turnout and the drive-by media and the Democrats know it's about turnout, which is why they are trying to suppress you in the values coalition, the Christian right, and any Republican possible that are trying to depress you into not voting and to get you to hate your own congressman for whatever reasons.
+And the Democrats know it's about turnout, which is why they are trying to suppress you in the values coalition, the Christian right, and any Republican possible that are trying to depress you into not voting and to get you to hate your own congressman for whatever reasons.

-And you'll note that there is not a similar similar effort going on by the media against any Democrat.
+And you'll note that there is not a similar effort going on by the media against any Democrat.

 Now, a bad congressman's a bad congressman.